Feelin' Alright (Len song): Composition and lyrics

-Critical reception
+Reception

 Tony Scherman of The New York Times praised the song, citing it as an appealing attempt at "heavy metal".
 Also from The New York Times, Ann Powers compared the song's lyrical content to The Offspring in addition to citing the song as a "probable single" from You Can't Stop the Bum Rush.
 Ron Harris of the Associated Press noted the influence of "early 1980s glam rock" on the song, further referring to it as a "rote, four-chord" track.
-Richard Harrington of The Washington Post referred to "Feelin' Alright" as a "metal tune," highlighting C.C.
+Richard Harrington of The Washington Post referred to "Feelin' Alright" as a "metal tune", highlighting C.C.
 DeVille's guest appearance on the song.
+"Feelin' Alright" did not appear on any music charts.

 Music video

 Background

 The music video was directed by frontman Marc Costanzo at Leaside High School in Toronto, Canada.
 The video features guest appearances from Danny Masterson and C.C.
 DeVille, who performs the guitar solo in the cafeteria.

 Synopsis

 The video opens with Marc at home having breakfast with D Rock and a little girl dressed as a fairy.
 Marc and the girl argue over whether or not Marc will be late for school, shortly before Marc realizes that he missed the school bus.
 As the song begins, the video cuts to various shots of students arriving at their high school.
 The video then cuts to Marc as he sings and walks through the school hallway with the other Len group members, before they meet Sharon in their chemistry class.
 Once the first chorus begins, the video cuts to students chatting and trading notes in the cafeteria, before focusing on Sharon and other girls primping in the restroom.
 As C.C.
 DeVille's guitar solo begins, he is seen playing an electric guitar on the cafeteria tables.
 As the post-chorus begins, Sharon sings while walking along the sidelines of the gymnasium, where cheerleaders and wrestlers are practicing.
 Once Marc begins to sing the bridge, the video cuts to the Len group members fooling around in the hallways.
 During the final chorus, Marc and his friends are shown hanging out on the front entrance steps to the school.
 As the final post-chorus begins, the video intercuts between scenes of students chatting in the hallways, Marc boarding the school bus, and Sharon driving home with her friends.